OmkarRevadkar/KNN-on-Adult-Income-Data/README.md

-KNN (K-Nearest Neighbors) is a supervised machine learning algorithm.
+KNN (K-Nearest Neighbors) is a supervised machine learning classification algorithm.
 It can be applied when the target variable is categorical.
 K resembles no. of neighbors and is a hyperparameter.
 In this project, I have used a technique of tradeoff between accuracy & stability to determine the best value of k and thereby got the best model built using AdultKNN dataset.

-Alternatively, I have also used GridSearchCV() to check for the best hyperparameters particularly the value of k for best results.
+Alternatively, I have also used GridSearchCV() to check for the best hyperparameters particularly for the value of k.
 In this case, the former technique of tradeoff works really well in comparison to the latter technique.

 Following basic steps are executed as usual: